arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/debugging/debugging.md

 - Connect a jumper cable between the **GND** and the **B1** pins and press the reset button **once**.
 The RGB LED will turn on with a green or blue color.

-- Remove the jumper cable and you should see the RGB LED light up in a purple or yellow color, which means you sucessfully entered the **ROM Boot mode**.
+- Remove the jumper cable and you should see the RGB LED light up in a purple or yellow color, which means you successfully entered the **ROM Boot mode**.
 Note that inside **Tools**, the board will be shown as a random ESP32 board.

 ***This is because in this mode all ESP32 chips share the same identifier assigned to USB devices, therefore the IDE selects a random ESP32 board.***